 In 2023, we unveiled a new line of Fixed Wireless Access products designed to address 5G connectivity challenges, reduce deployment costs and enhance customer experiences.
-In 2023, we also announced our LighthouseTM smart repeaters platform designed to reduce an operator's capital expenses for extending range, while enhancing 5G coverage.
+In 2023, we also announced our Lighthouse TM smart repeaters platform designed to reduce an operator's capital expenses for extending range, while enhancing 5G coverage.
 Our outdoor 5G LanternTM Fixed Wireless Access (FWA) device has integrated high-performance directional antennas, a 5G NR Sub-6 modem, and is powered through a 2.5 gigabit ethernet PoE (power over ethernet) connection.
 The Lantern 5G FWA has been ruggedized for outdoor use, includes remote management capabilities, and a Wi-Fi based easy installation web interface to help simplify the user experience.
 We expect Lantern to receive certification at select MNOs, and begin shipping in the first half of 2024.
 Our Lighthouse smart repeater platform includes both a low-power small office and home office (SOHO) device targeting customers that need additional coverage in small areas, as well as a high-power outdoor network repeater for MNOs and systems integrators.
-Lighthouse smart repeaters include advanced carrier aggregation (CA), low latency, software upgradeability to support network-controlled repeater (NCR) standards, optional smart antenna technology to assist with installation enabling single-pole installation.
+Lighthouse smart repeater (NCR) standards, optional smart antenna technology to assist with installation and maintenance, and an optional remote management system.
+The smart network repeater also integrates advanced automatic gain control and echo cancellation enabling single-pole installation.
 Lighthouse is in MNO field trials around the world.